fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_6.md

 ...

-You’ll look at all of these settings in this chapter, except doctest_optionflags, which
+You’ll look at all of these settings in this lab, except doctest_optionflags, which

-is covered in Chapter 7, Using pytest with Other Tools, on page 127.
+is covered in Lab 7, Using pytest with Other Tools, on page 127.

 **Plugins Can Add ini-file Options**